tobylad/ruby_games_stage_1/readme.md

 ## *Stage 4: Full-Stack Web Application*
 Code name: **Headhunter**

-The games brought to life on a web page with Ruby on Rails and JavaScript, and persisted with a postgreSQL database.
+The games brought to life on a web page with Ruby on Rails and JavaScript, persisted with a SQL database, and deployed LIVE for the entire world to play!

 Try to beat the high score!
 (Ahh, nostalgia...)